University of Technology Sydney

 2. Research, inquiry and critical thinking

-An inquiry based and critical thinking approach to research is fostered in workshops and practicals by frequent informal Q & A sessions that are designed to provoke inquiry and conceptual thinking.
+An inquiry based and critical thinking approach to research is fostered in workshops and practicals by frequent informal Q&A sessions that are designed to provoke inquiry and conceptual thinking.
 You will develop the ability to follow a line of scientific inquiry through hands on practical classes and evaluation of data.
-This will be assessed through the research report and oral presentation of your journal article, through your scientific report and completeness and correctness of answers in the practical manual and online quizzes and your critical review of data and findings related to a selected vaccine.
+This will be assessed through the research report (Task 2), oral presentation of your journal article (Task 1), through your scientific report (Task 1) and completeness and correctness of answers in the practical manual and online quizzes (Task 3).

 3. Professional, ethical, and social responsibility

 Critical to scientific practice is the development of logical thought and problem-solving skills in experimental planning and execution, data generation, processing and analysis.
 During practical classes, you will develop competencies in common immunological tests and investigation of immune cell function.
 These will be assessed in Task 2.
 Ethical and professional conduct in science are learned through practical and workshop sessions.
-This includes discussion on the reasons against ,and consequences of, data fabrication and plagiarism.
+This includes discussion on the reasons against, and consequences of, data fabrication and plagiarism.
 Ethical issues and the social responsibility of scientists, pertinent to the use of animals in research and the commercialisation of immuno-therapeutics and vaccines are also discussed during workshops.
 Practical experiments will involve the dissection of deceased mice and use of animal tissue for research purposes.
-This will be assessed through practical results reports in task 2, reflection of your participation and that of your group in collaborative activities in task 1, reflection of the use of animals in research and in task 3 when discussing and your critical review of data and findings related to selected vaccines.
+This will be assessed through practical reports in Task 2 and in your participation in group collaborative activities in Task 1.

 4. Reflection, innovation, and creativity

 The ability to make effective judgments about one's own work and that of peers will be developed through the collaborative workshop and practical sessions.
 You will be required to judge objectively the quality of both in silico and your group generated data and to assess and debate the future direction of research and implications from recent journal articles that your team will investigate.
-You will be given opportunities to reflect upon the performances of yourself and team members through a Sparkplus assessment relating to task 1.
+You will be given opportunities to reflect upon the performances of yourself and team members through a Sparkplus assessment relating to Task 1.
 The discipline of immunology is a relatively new field, whereby existing dogmas are continually challenged and reformulated as new data is obtained and exceptions to the accepted rules are discovered.
 During the workshops and practical sessions, you will be constantly challenged to consider different perspectives to situations and alternate strategies for solving problems.
-This will be assessed in task 3 and task 2 when you reflect on the data analysed and discuss options for future research.
+This will be assessed in Task 3 when you complete online quizzes and in Task 2 when you reflect on the data analysed and discuss options for future research.

 5. Communication

 Excellence in written scientific communication is a focus in this subject.
-These will be formally assessed in tasks 2 and 3.
+These will be formally assessed in Task 1 and Task 2.
 Oral communication skills will be developed and practised during the workshops and practical sessions in which you will discuss and critically analyse data in teams, before completing tutorial and practical manuals.
-You will work in teams to research a given paper and your analysis of the background information, key findings and take home message of your research paper in a group oral presentation in week 11.
+You will work in teams to research a given paper and your analysis of the background information, key findings and take home messages of your research paper will be delivered in a grouporal presentation in weeks 11 and 12 (Task 1).

 Teaching and learning strategies

-This subject is taught in a blended learning approach, with a combination of face-to-face practicals and workshops as well as guest seminars from different immunology researchers describing their latest research.
+This subject is taught in a blended learning approach, with a combination of face-to-face (F2F) practicals and workshops as well as guest seminars from different immunology researchers describing their latest research.
 There will be learning material (including videos, PDFs, laboratory methods and practical material posted each week into the relevant Canvas module.
 Please consult the weekly checklist which outlines the activities and requirements for the week.
-Each week students will have a seminar and either a 2 hr tutorial/workshop or a 3 hr practical session.
+Each week students will have a seminar and either a 2 hour tutorial/workshop or a 3 hour practical class.
 There will often be pre-work to be completed before each session.

-Workshops: 2 hrs x 5 weeks: You will discuss and investigate different facets of immunology, including the ethical use of animals in research, recent papers that advance the field, and the development of vaccines and the immunology of the COVID pandemic.
+Workshops: 2 hours x 6 weeks: You will discuss and investigate different facets of immunology, including the ethical use of animals in research, recent papers that advance the field, and the development of vaccines and the immunology of the COVID-19 pandemic.
 These sessions will include group work.
-For assessment task 1, in groups, you will review a recent journal article in preparation for your oral presentation, discussing the immunological highlights.
+For assessment Task 1, in groups, you will review a recent journal article in preparation for your oral presentation, discussing the immunological highlights.
 The oral presentations will be given in week 11 or 12.

-Weeks 4, 5 and 6 involve a multi-3 week prac that you will write up and submit as a scientific report using the template and rubric provided.
+Weeks 4, 5 and 6 involve a multi-week practical class that you will write up and submit as a scientific report using the template and rubric provided.
 Data from other pracs will be assessed in quizzes.

-Your Practical Manual, Lecture Slides/Notes, journals, and other additional resources will be made available to you through Canvas and OneNote.
+Your practical manual, seminar slides, workshop notes, journal articles, and other learning resources will be made available to you through Canvas and OneNote.
 It is important to check Canvas regularly to receive updated material and announcements.

 Content (topics)